syntasso/instruqt-kubecon/01-get-to-know-the-platform/assignment.md

 notes:
 - type: text
   contents: |-
-    This track uses a single node Kubernetes cluster on a sandbox virtual machine.
+    This track uses a single node Kubernetes cluster on a sandbox virtual machine (VM).

     Please wait while we boot the VM for you and start Kubernetes.
 Once the VM is ready you will see a green start button in the bottom right hand corner.